 As a parent, you should always keep alcohol and prescription drugs away from your children.
 When looking for signs of drug abuse in teens, though, looking in your alcohol or prescription supply is a telling place to start.
 A trick to keep in mind when wondering whether your teenager is stealing your alcohol: hard liquor doesn’t usually freeze when put in the freezer.
 If you find your hard liquor supply freezes after a stay in the icebox, your teen might have replaced the liquor they drank with water.

 9. Missing money, credit cards, or valuable possessions.

 Drug addiction is an expensive habit and your child can’t ask you for money directly to purchase them.
-Some teenagers result to stealing things around the house to sell for drug money.
+Some teenagers result in stealing things around the house to sell for drug money.
 Keep valuables like jewelry locked away if you worry that you might see signs of drug abuse in teens.
-Always keep in mind how much cash you carry at a time so you will know if some goes missing.
+Always keep in mind how much cash you carry at a time so you will know if some go missing.

 10. Finding substances in your teenager’s room.